cadddr/mcloc/README.md

 <img align="center" src="https://raw.github.com/cadddr/mcloc/master/gif/2.gif" width="400" />

-(obstacles/landmarks are too dark/small to see but I think the above animation gives a gist of the process)
+(obstacles/landmarks are too dark/small to see in the above animation but it gives a good gist of the process)

 ### On Model Correctness
 Please note that model is not yet completely correct but it does already show some interesting visuals.